William F. (Fritz) Paulus

 I like to employ problem-solving techniques learned at the Harvard Negotiation Institute to advocate for clients using “interest-based” negotiation versus merely “positional bargaining.”
 This approach strives to produce favorable outcomes for a client by examining the underlying interests of the parties involved, understanding the alternatives of a negotiated agreement, exploring solutions for mutual gain before committing to any particular option, using clear and effective communication in the process, and basing a decision on standards of legitimacy that seem fair to the parties.
 This process also helps to build or maintain the desired relationship with the other party or parties.

-The long and short of it is that I am committed to representing you to the best of my ability to achieve your goals and protect your financial and legal interests.
+With over 34 years of experience in the legal profession, I am committed to representing you to the best of my ability to achieve your goals and protect your financial and legal interests.

 Education